Ylvis

+History

-Early life and debut
+Early years and debut

-Vegard Urheim (born 19 May 1979 in Trondheim) and Bård Urheim Ylvisåker (born 21 March 1982 in Bergen) were born to parents (Hans Terje Ylvisåker and Helga Urheim) from the Sogn district of Western Norway, the older two of three brothers.
+Vegard Urheim (b.
+19 May 1979 in Trondheim) and Bård Urheim Ylvisåker (b.
+21 March 1982 in Bergen) were born to parents (Hans Terje Ylvisåker and Helga Urheim) from the Sogn district of Western Norway, the older two of three brothers.
 The youngest brother is Bjarte Urheim.
 Their early childhood years were spent in Angola and Mozambique, where their father was an engineer during the civil wars there.
 After a few years in Africa, the family moved back to Bergen, where the brothers received a musical upbringing and were trained in classical instruments.
 Vegard played the viola and Bård the violin.
 However, both quit during their youth, Vegard instead focusing on guitar, voice, piano, double bass and comedy, and Bård on guitar, voice, comedy and acrobatics such as aerial silk.

 While attending high school at Fana gymnas, they were heavily involved in school and variety shows as well as the school choir.
 During a performance, they were spotted by impresario Peter Brandt, who orchestrated their debut as professional variety artists at Ole Bull Teater in Bergen in 2000.
 Their debut show was called "Ylvis en kabaret" ("Ylvis: A Cabaret") and was followed in 2003 by "Ylvis en konsert" ("Ylvis: A Concert").

 2006–2009

 In 2006, the brothers debuted as hosts on national broadcasting with the radio show O-fag (orienteringsfag, theoretical subject, named after a subject previously taught in Norwegian primary schools, a combination of science and social studies) on NRK Radio.

 In January 2007, they appeared onstage at Ole Bull Theater with a new variety show, Ylvis III.
 They toured with the show for almost three years, the last show being played in Odda in western Norway in December 2009.
 The show was also recorded and published on DVD.
 Also in 2007, they debuted as hosts on national television with the show Norges herligste (Norway's Most Wonderful), a version of the Swedish show 100 höjdare (100 Highs).
 This was released on DVD as well as broadcast on Swedish TV.

-In 2008 they released a second series of the radio show O-fag and also a new TV show based on their Ylvis møter veggen stage show on TVNorge, a game show concept inspired by the "Brain Wall", a feature in the Japanese game show Tonneruzu no Minasan no Okage deshita on Fuji TV.
+In 2008, they released a second series of the radio show O-fag and also a new TV show based on their Ylvis møter veggen stage show on TVNorge, a game show concept inspired by the "Brain Wall", a feature in the Japanese game show Tonneruzu no Minasan no Okage deshita on Fuji TV.

 This was followed up by another game show, Hvem kan slå Ylvis (Who can beat Ylvis?) in 2009, based on the German show Schlag den Raab (Beat Raab).
 Members of the public were invited to try to beat the brothers at various tasks, with a reward of up to one million Norwegian kroner.